 Katie Bounds, MSW, LCSW

-Katie (she/her) is a Licensed Clinical Social Worker (C015184) and an Outpatient Psychotherapist at Three Oaks Behavioral Health & Wellness in Downtown Raleigh.
-She is also a member of our Learning and Development Team serving as a project manager.
+Katie (she/her) is a Licensed Clinical Social Worker (C015184), an Outpatient Psychotherapist, and the Site Supervisor at Three Oaks Behavioral Health & Wellness in Downtown Raleigh.
 Katie received her undergraduate degree in Social Work from Campbell University in Buies Creek, NC and received her Master of Social Work degree from UNC Chapel Hill’s School of Social Work in Chapel Hill, NC.

-She is trained in Trauma Informed Care, Acceptance and Commitment Therapy (ACT), Motivational Interviewing (MI), Dialectical Behavior Therapy (DBT), and in Mindfulness Practices to help clients grow in their awareness and understanding of what their body & mind are experiencing and why.
-Katie also has experience utilizing Cognitive Behavioral Therapy (CBT) in combination with other evidence-based practices to provide the most holistic, person-centered approach to therapy.
+Katie is trained in Trauma Informed Care, Acceptance and Commitment Therapy (ACT), Motivational Interviewing (MI), Dialectical Behavior Therapy (DBT), and in Mindfulness Practices to help clients grow in their awareness and understanding of what their body & mind are experiencing and why.
+She also has experience utilizing Cognitive Behavioral Therapy (CBT) in combination with other evidence-based practices to provide the most holistic, person-centered approach to therapy.

 Katie is passionate about working with people who are experiencing issues with chronic pain or illness, trauma (including trauma related to church), grief, maintaining healthy relationships, support system development, life transitions, anxiety, depression, emotion regulation, and other mood disorders.
-She is LGBTQIA+ affirming and works with teens (high school age and up) and adults in one-on-one settings & in groups where people have the opportunity to learn and encourage others enduring similar life challenges.
+She is LGBTQIA+ affirming and works with teens (high school age and up) and adults in one-on-one settings.
+Katie enjoys leading groups where people have the opportunity to learn and encourage others enduring similar life challenges.

 Katie has been in North Carolina her entire life and was born a Tar Heel.
 In her free time, she can be found hiking at the nearest park, supporting local artists and musicians, attempting cross stitch or some new craft of sorts, listening to the most genre scattered Spotify playlist, or baking in her kitchen pretending she is the next contestant on the Great British Baking Show.
 She is a big fan of community & community building and often enjoys hosting dinner parties for any occasion and taking any opportunity to show off how cute her dog, Oogie, is.